bitshares/bitshares.github.io-old/_content/en/referral-program-terms-and-conditions.md

 Some asset issuers may charge their own trading fees.
 These fees are not part of the referral program.

-# Disclaimer This information provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN,
+# Disclaimer: This information provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN,
 MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.

 BitShares is a trademark of Invictus Innovations, Inc.  All other trademarks, servicemarks, registered trademarks, and